Hélio Castroneves: 2014–2017

-He remained at Penske for the 2017 season.
-Castrovenes began with his third successive pole position at the Grand Prix of Long Beach; electrical problems left him ninth.
+Castroneves remained at Penske for the 2017 season.
+He began with his third successive pole position at the Grand Prix of Long Beach; electrical problems left him ninth.
 He led the first 73 laps of the Desert Diamond West Valley Phoenix Grand Prix for fourth after winning pole.
 Castroneves began from a career-low 19th in the Indianapolis 500, moving through the field to finish second after a late race duel for the win with Takuma Sato.
 He earned his 50th pole position in the Kohler Grand Prix at Road America, and went on to lead 214 laps in his first victory in 54 races in the Iowa Corn 300.
 Castroneves finished no lower than eighth in the next five races, and entered the season's final race, the Grand Prix of Sonoma 22 points behind championship leader and teammate Josef Newgarden and nineteen behind Dixon.
 A victory and Newgarden finishing third or lower and Dixon second or worse would give Castroneves the title.
 He finished in fifth place to be fourth overall with 598 points.

-2018–2025
+2018–2026

-Castroneves driving in the 2021 Indianapolis 500, his record-tying fourth victory in the race.
+Castroneves celebrating his win at the 2021 Indianapolis 500, his record-tying fourth victory in the race.

-Post-season, he stepped down from IndyCar full-time to move to Penske's IMSA SportsCar Championship program.
-Castroneves was entered into both the IndyCar Grand Prix and the Indianapolis 500 as part of his 2018 campaign; he prepared for the races by sharing notes with his teammates and familiarizing himself with the car.
+Post-season, Castroneves stepped down from IndyCar full-time to move to Penske's IMSA SportsCar Championship program.
+He was entered into both the IndyCar Grand Prix and the Indianapolis 500 as part of his 2018 campaign; he prepared for the races by sharing notes with his teammates and familiarizing himself with the car.
 Castroneves' team employed a strategy allowing him to finish sixth in the IndyCar Grand Prix.
 At the Indianapolis 500, he started from eighth place, before losing control of his car in turn four and crashing on the 146th lap for a 27th-place finish.
 In the 2019 season, he again entered both the IndyCar Grand Prix and the Indianapolis 500.
 Castroneves finished the IndyCar Grand Prix two laps behind the leaders in 21st.
 He started twelfth in the Indianapolis 500, finishing the race eighteenth following a pit lane collision with the rear of James Davison's car earning him a drive-through penalty.
 He began the 2020 Indianapolis 500 from 27th and finished the race in eleventh.